Dynamics of Large Boson Systems with Attractive Interaction and a Derivation of the Cubic Focusing NLS in $\mathbb{R}^3$: Earlier Results and Main Statements

 An important fact to note about the Fock Hamiltonian is its action on the $N$th sector of the Fock space.
 There, the Fock Hamiltonian acts as a mean-field Hamiltonian for the $N$-particle system, that is

-Since the $N$th coefficient $c_N$ could be approximated by $N^{-1/4}$ using Stirling's formula and the coherent state is a $N$-tensor of $\phi$ in the $N$ sector, then heuristically we see how by understanding the evolution of the coherent state we would also understand the mean-field evolution of the $N$-particle factorized state.
+Since the $N$th coefficient $c_N$ could be approximated by $N^{-\frac{1}{4}}$ using Stirling's formula and the coherent state is a simple $N$-tensor of $\phi$ in the $N$ sector, then, heuristically, we see that by understanding the evolution of the coherent state we could also understand the mean-field evolution of the $N$-particle factorized state.
+However, we do not take this point of view in our studies since there is a better alternative way to consider the $N$-norm approximation which we have already mentioned in the introduction.
+Nevertheless, we want to emphasize the point that there are differences between the $N$-norm approximation and the Fock norm approximation; one obvious difference is due to the weight $c_N$ ($\sim N^{-\frac{1}{4}}$ factor).

-Based on the earlier works of Hepp and Ginibre \& Velo in \cite{Hepp, GV, GV2}, Rodnianski and Schlein in \cite{RS} studies the one-particle Fock marginal, which is defined as follows: for every $\psi \in \mathcal{F}_s$ the \emph{one-particle Fock marginal of} $\psi$, denote by $\Gamma^{(1)}_\psi$, is a positive trace class integral operator on $\mathfrak{h}$ with kernel given by
+Based on the earlier works of Hepp in \cite{Hepp} and Ginibre \& Velo in \cite{GV, GV2}, Rodnianski and Schlein in \cite{RS} study the one-particle Fock marginal, which is defined as follows: for every $\psi \in \mathcal{F}_s$ the \emph{one-particle Fock marginal of} $\psi$, denoted by $\Gamma^{(1)}_\psi$, is a positive trace class integral operator on $\mathfrak{h}$ whose kernel is given by

-They were about to show that the one-particle Fock marginal with an initial coherent state converges to the Hartree dynamics in trace norm for the case $\beta =0$.
+They were able to show that the one-particle Fock marginal with an initial coherent state converges to the Hartree dynamics in trace norm for the case $\beta =0$.
 Furthermore, they were also able to obtain a rate of convergence

-where $\Gamma^{(1)}_{N, t}$ denotes the one particle Fock marginal for $\psi_{\operatorname{exact}}$ and $\phi_t$ satisfies the Hartree equation.
+for some constant $K>0$ where $\Gamma^{(1)}_{N, t}$ denotes the one-particle Fock marginal density of $\psi_{\operatorname{exact}}$ and $\phi_t$ satisfies the Hartree equation.
 Later, Kuz in \cite{Kuz} improved the estimate substantially in time and obtain the estimate

 Unlike the approach of Rodnianski and Schlein which uses the mean-field approximation of the form